rachel-t/hello-world/README.md

 # hello-world
 Repository

-My name is Rachel.
-I'm new to GitHub repositories.
+This is a test repository to figure out GitHub.